gcovr/gcovr/doc/source/output/json.rst

   Absent if there is no decision to report.
   Requires that :option:`--decisions <gcovr --decisions>` coverage analysis was enabled.

+gcovr/calls: object
+  The :ref:`call <json_format_call>` for this line, if any.
+  Absent if there is no call to report.
+  Requires that :option:`--calls <gcovr --calls>` coverage analysis was enabled.

 If there is no line entry for a source code line, it either means that the compiler did not generate any code for that line, or that gcovr ignored this coverage data due to heuristics.